 "I think, I might just head home, Roman.
 I'm tired," she said quietly.

-John saw the whole interaction, Roman's excuse for leaving, Marlena's avoidance of his kiss, and he wondered, again, if Marlena had made love to Roman.
+John watched the whole interaction with interest - Roman's excuse for leaving, Marlena's avoidance of his kiss - and he wondered, again, if Marlena had made love to Roman.
 The thought of them together made him irrationally upset.
 His mind filled with images of Marlena with Roman hovering over her naked body, and he felt himself tremble with jealousy.
 John knew that he and Marlena had moved on.
 He was living in his own apartment, but he and Isabella were having sex.
 He wasn't celibate.
-He couldn't expect Marlena to be, and yet, John knew, that somewhere inside his mind...he did expect that.
+He couldn't expect Marlena to be, and yet, John knew, that somewhere inside his mind... he did expect that.
 His intense emotions over Marlena's sex life were unwarranted.
 He found himself feeling a sense of smugness at the thought that maybe Marlena hadn't allowed Roman that privilege yet.
-Maybe Roman hadn't had the privilege of sinking into her tight, warm, body.
-He nearly groaned, and realized he was staring at her again.
-Marlena began to gather her things to leave, and John stood up quickly, walking over to her.
+Maybe Roman hadn't had the opportunity to sink into her tight, warm, body.
+He nearly groaned as his imagination ran wild.
+Realizing he was staring at her again, he tried not to be too obvious.